 2020 has been a year of significant change for Edmonton Heritage Council and the Heritage Community Investment Program (HCIP).
-We have been working hard to engage with the mandate outlined in Connections & Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton, while also responding to the changing needs of the heritage sector in light of the COVID-19 health crisis.
+We have been working hard to engage with the mandate outlined in Connections & Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton, while also responding to the changing needs of the heritage sector in light of the COVID-19 public health crisis.
 The Online Learning Grant was developed to temporarily replace our Travel Grant and the Project Accelerator Grant was streamlined to focus on the creation of new virtual heritage platforms (through the Digital Heritage Experiences sub-stream) and support heritage practitioners in undertaking preliminary research and planning towards a larger project (through the Individual Seed sub-stream).
 We continue to adapt our grant program to be more responsive in the coming year, with new guidelines to be available in January 2021.

 We would like to take this opportunity to celebrate the exciting heritage work that EHC has had the pleasure to support over the past year through our Operational, Project, Project Accelerator, Travel, and Online Learning Grant streams.
 Visit the grants section of our site to see some of the changes we are making to HCIP to better serve the heritage community.